benallfree/lab13/cli/README.md

 - `--roadroller` - Enable roadroller compression (can also use `ROADROLLER=true` env var)
 - `--experimental` - Enable experimental compression methods (can also use `EXPERIMENTAL=true` env var)
 - `--exclude <pattern>` - Exclude files matching pattern (can be used multiple times)
+- `--dev` - Build the zip bundle using Vite's dev mode

+**Note:** By default, the bundle is built with production settings (`import.meta.env.DEV: false`, `import.meta.env.PROD: true`).
+Use `--dev` to disable these overrides and let Vite determine the environment variables.

 **Build Process:**